huggingface/hub-docs/docs/hub/timm.md

 ## Exploring Timm in the Hub

-You can find a number of `timm` models by filtering at the left of the [models page](https://huggingface.co/models?library=timm&sort=downloads).
+You can find a number of `timm` models using the filters on the left of the [models page](https://huggingface.co/models?library=timm&sort=downloads).

-All models on the Hub come up with useful feature:
+All models on the Hub come with several useful features:
 1. An automatically generated model card, which model authors can complete with [information about their model](./models-cards).
-2. Metadata tags that help for discoverability, allowing users to find the model when searching for `timm` models.
+2. Metadata tags that help with discoverability, allowing users to find the model when searching for `timm` models.
-3. An [interactive widget](./models-widgets) you can use to play out with the model directly in the browser
+3. An [interactive widget](./models-widgets) you can use to play with the model directly in the browser.
-4. An [Inference API](./models-inference) that allows users to make inference requests
+4. An [Inference API](./models-inference) that allows users to make inference requests.

 ## Using existing models